-- 1 Gambling, gaming and running of lotteries is strictly forbidden on UNMC campus premises under the Educational Institutions (Discipline) Act 1976 [Act 174].
-Gaming is defined as the playing of any game of chance, or of skill, or of mixed chance and skill, for money or money's worth, and includes any wagering, any betting or any lottery. - 2 No student, and no organization, body or group of students, shall organize, manage, run or assist in organizing, managing or running, or participate in, any gaming, wagering, lottery or betting within the campus - 3 Breach of Regulations 1 or 2 is an offence under the Code of Discipline for Students UNMC.
+- 1 Gambling, Online gaming (gambling motif), Multi-Level Marketing(MLM), Money Laundry, Stock Trade or Investment (Forex or any related to virtual or online investment) and running of lotteries is strictly forbidden on UNM campus premises under the Educational Institutions (Discipline) Act 1976 [Act 174].
+Gaming is defined as the playing of any game of chance, or of skill, or of mixed chance and skill, for money or money's worth, and includes any wagering, any betting or any lottery. - 2 No student, and no organization, body or group of students, shall organize, manage, run or assist in organizing, managing or running, or participate in, any gaming, wagering, lottery, MLM or betting within the campus - 3 Breach of Regulations 1 or 2 is an offence under the Code of Discipline for Students UNM.